 About the artist

 Xiaojing Yan is a Chinese Canadian artist who lives and works in Markham, Ont.
-She received an MFA for Sculpture from Indiana University of Pennsylvania and a BFA from Nanjing Arts Institution in China.
+She received a Masters in Fine Arts for Sculpture from Indiana University of Pennsylvania and a Bachelor of Fine Arts from Nanjing Arts Institution in China.

 Yan’s work has been exhibited in galleries and museums internationally.
 Her work has been included in many private and public collections.
 She is also a recipient of numerous awards and grants, including the 2014 Outstanding Young Alumni award from Indiana University of Pennsylvania, a project grant from the Canada Council for the Arts and the Chalmers Arts Fellowship and Mid-career Grant from Ontario Arts Council.